jdamacena/jdamacena.github.io/README.md

 ## Running the Site

-To run the site locally, use the following command (do not work on windows powershell, use git bash):
+To run the site locally, use the following command (if it don't work on windows powershell, use git bash):

 ```bash
 hugo server